 Aspire Consulting was asked by Girish Menon, the new CEO of Group M Malaysia to run a team development programme for the Exco team.
 The purpose of this programme was for Girish and the team to understand each other’s work styles and to learn how best to leverage on their strengths in an increasingly competitive marketplace.

-The Team was profiled using the Belbin Team Roles Inventory and was found to have a good spread of eight of the nine roles.
+Each member of the team completed the Belbin SPI and asked others to complete the Observer Assessment.
+Once everyone had their own Belbin Individual report, they looked at the Team Role distribution within the team and found they had a good spread of eight of the nine Belbin Team Roles.
 The Shaper Role was most predominant, (5 of the 14 team members had this as a strong role) and the role of Completer Finisher (CF) was found to be absent.
 After a session to understand the individual roles and the impact of their combined roles in the team, Group M made the decision to recruit someone to fill the CF gap and Aspire facilitated a further session for the team to enable them to integrate the new person and draw on their CF qualities.

 Shortly afterwards Group M was invited to pitch for business with a large and influential client, so it was decided to use this activity to review how the previous Team Role learning would be applied.
 Aspire facilitated the team in mapping out the entire process of a typical client pitch – What was generally done before the pitch; during and afterwards?
 Every task and activity involved in a client pitch was noted in detail.
 When the team had outlined the entire process, they analysed the tasks critically and debated the following points:

 - Which of these tasks is essential?

 - Which of these tasks adds real value to the client?

 - What are the ‘pain points’ for the client in choosing a new media agency?